(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 T'POL: There were no transporter signatures.

-Lieutenant Reed or the MACOs they will be incapacitated in minutes, dead within hours.
+up Lieutenant Reed or the MACOs they will be incapacitated in minutes,

 [Corridor]